Are you thinking of starting a career in Digital Marketing? It’s a great choice! I can tell you this without hesitation.

 7. Get a digital marketing job as a freelancer

 The next step in your career path to becoming a digital marketing professional is to get a real digital marketing job.

 Starting your own website (step 2 above) is a great way to practice the different digital marketing techniques but doing digital marketing for a client, it’s a totally different story.

 Handling client accounts will ‘force’ you to set up procedures, improve your analytics and reporting skills, learn how to handle budgets, and how to manage client communication.

-You can use job portals like upwork.com, peopleperhour.com, fivver.com to apply for digital marketing jobs.
+You can use job portals like upwork.com, peopleperhour.com, and fivver.com to apply for digital marketing jobs.

 If you are a beginner, start with easy and quick tasks first and gradually move into bigger projects.